SweetPinkMilkTea/hsrchareval/README.md

 Acherons E1 increases her Crit Rate by 18% when attacking debuffed enemies.
 This is not reflected in her stats, as this effect is conditional.

 > [!NOTE]
-> Don't overuse bridges for things like other characters or hypothetical scenarios.
+> Don't overuse them.
+Scenarios like other character's buffs or stage effects don't warrant bridges.

 #### 7 | Quickscan